Hjniazi/Niazi-POS-Sys/README.md

-# JadoonPOS - Point of Sale Application
+# NiaziPOS - Point of Sale Application

-JadoonPOS is a feature-rich desktop Point of Sale (POS) application built with Python and PyQt5.
+NiaziPOS is a feature-rich desktop Point of Sale (POS) application built with Python and PyQt5.
 It provides a comprehensive set of tools for managing sales, inventory, products, and customers, making it suitable for small to medium-sized retail businesses.

 ## Features